m4ttsch/omscs-notes-notes/information-security/midterm-2-study-guide.md

 **Source**

 (True Page 290 This lists the types of traffic authorized to pass through the firewall, including address ranges, protocols, applications, and content types.
-This policy should be developed from the organization’s information security risk assessment and policy)
+This policy should be developed from the organization's information security risk assessment and policy)
 </details>

 **Multiple Choice**